yoricsv/_GUIDES_/res/001_Git_and_GitHub_/res/001_Markdown_README_/read/MarkDown.md

 GitHub.com uses its own version of the Markdown syntax that provides an additional set of useful features, many of which make it easier to work with content on GitHub.com.

-> ***Note***: that some features of *GitHub Flavored Markdown* are only available in the descriptions and comments of Issues and Pull Requests.
+> **_NOTE:_**</br>that some features of _GitHub Flavored Markdown_ are only available in the descriptions and comments of Issues and Pull Requests.
 These include @mentions as well as references to SHA-1 hashes, Issues, and Pull Requests.
 Task Lists are also available in Gist comments and in Gist Markdown files.

 ---